-a.
-Affiliation and Merger Agreements - The issues outlined above have been addressed in the negotiations of an Affiliation Agreement and a Merger Agreement under which A FA would become a n a ffiliate of the CWA and then merge with the CWA.

-b.
-Implementation - If approved by both Unions, the terms of the Merger Agreement will be implemented in accordance with a timetable to be worked out by mutual agreement.
+- a.
+Affiliation and Merger Agreements The issues outlined above have been addressed in the negotiations of an Affiliation Agreement and a Merger Agreement under which AFA would become an affiliation of the CWA and then merge with the CWA. - b.
+Implementation If approved by both Unions, the terms of the Merger Agreement will be implemented in accordance with a timetable to be worked out by mutual agreement.